HitesTank/Bofa/README.md

+# CodeReady Containers
+This cluster provides a minimal environment for development and testing purposes.
+It’s mainly targetted at running on developers' desktops.
+CodeReady Containers includes the crc command-line interface (CLI) to interact with the CodeReady Containers virtual machine running the OpenShift cluster.

+# System Requirements
+CodeReady Containers requires the following minimum hardware and operating system requirements.

+## Hardware requirements
+CodeReady Containers requires the following system resources:

+4 virtual CPUs (vCPUs)  |
+8 GB of memory  |
+35 GB of storage space  |

 # Setup CRC Containers on Local

 Openshift comes with flavors and each has its specific usage.
 In order to learn, you can install Openshift locally with RedHat CodeReady Containers.